randallwalexander/KeywordCrawler/README.md

 metajunk.php - Crawls a given website - keywords found on the web page in freq with stop words.

-stopwords.txt - List of stopwords used by index.php - Feel free to add and remove your own stop words to this file this file as needed.
+stopwords.txt - List of stopwords used by index.php - Feel free to add and remove your own stop words to this file as needed.
 Each website may require custom stop words.